-There are many herbs that are perennial, meaning they can be planted once and left to grow for many years.
+There are many perennial herbs, meaning they can be planted once and left to grow for many years.
 Perennial herbs take some of the heavy lifting out of garden design by returning year after year.
 They are easy and always look wonderful.
 A perennial bed also allows you to divide and expand your herbal plants for free.
 When designing your garden, plant these herbs for a long-lasting herb garden.

 01 of 05

 Not only is echinacea useful for healing, it is a beautiful accent for any garden.
-Echinacea (also known as purple coneflower) grows in virtually any garden situation.
-From moist, fertile soil, to dry and arid conditions, echinacea has a variety that will thrive.
+Echinacea, also known as purple coneflower, grows in virtually any garden situation.
+From moist, fertile soil, to dry, arid conditions, echinacea has a variety for practically all conditions.

 To help your echinacea spread out in the garden, wait until the cone flowers dry up completely.
 Then, remove the head and separate all the pointy black seeds that are left behind (gloves are recommended because they are sharp).
 Spread the seeds anywhere in your garden you hope to have more plants.